 A significant amount of information about the railway is already publicly available, and this transparency has helped to produce positive outcomes for passengers.

-To improve information for passengers, particularly during service disruption, we've produced an Approved Code of Practice for customer information (commonly known as PIDD - passenger information during disruption).
+To improve the information for passengers, particularly during service disruption, we've produced an Approved Code of Practice for customer information (commonly known as PIDD - passenger information during disruption).
 Train operators use this Code of Practice as a framework for delivering timely, correct and consistent information, so that travellers can make well-informed travel decisions.

 Extensive data on fares, timetables and routeing can be accessed through the Rail industry data portal.
 For detailed data around timetables and travel routes, you may be interested in the Routeing guide.

 Train operators have committed to publish key transparency indicators (KTIs) to make it easier to access their important customer and performance data.
 This list contains links to the relevant page for the each train operator: